dotnet/reactive/Rx.NET/Documentation/ReleaseHistory/Rx.v7.md

 ### Breaking changes

 * UI-framework-specific functionality now requires referencing the relevant platform-specific package:
+  * `System.Reactive.Uwp` for UWP
   * `System.Reactive.Windows.Forms` for Windows Forms
   * `System.Reactive.Wpf` for WPF
   * `System.Reactive.WindowsRuntime` for WinRT (e.g., `CoreDispatcher`) support
 * If an application with a Windows-specific TFM had been relying on `System.Reactive` to acquire the `Microsoft.Desktop.App` framework dependency, it will need to add `<UseWPF>true</UseWPF>` or `<UseWindowsForms>true</UseWindowsForms>`
 * Out-of-support target frameworks (.NET 6.0, .NET 7.0) no longer supported

+See [ADR 0005 (Moving UI framework support out of `System.Reactive`)](../adr/0005-package-split.md) for an in depth explanation of the reason for these changes.

 Note that the packaging changes for UI-specific functionality constitute a source-level breaking change, but not a binary-level breaking change.
 Although the UI-framework-specific types have been removed from the public API of `System.Reactive`, they remain present at runtime.
 (The NuGet package has both `ref` and `lib` folders.
 The .NET build tools use the `ref` folder at compile time, and these types have been removed only from the `ref` assemblies.
 At runtime the `lib` folder is used, and the full API of `System.Reactive` v6 remains available in the assemblies in `lib`.
 Thus existing binaries built against Rx 6.0 that find themselves using Rx 7.0 at runtime will continue to work.)